MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 4. If one or more "compatible" ({{mandatory}}) ServiceMode records are returned, these represent the alternative endpoints.

-5. Otherwise, SVCB resolution has failed.
+5. Otherwise, SVCB resolution has failed, and the list of known endpoints is empty.

 This procedure does not rely on any recursive or authoritative DNS server to comply with this specification or have any awareness of SVCB.

-Once SVCB resolution is completed, the client proceeds with connection establishment.
+Once SVCB resolution has concluded, the client proceeds with connection establishment.
 Clients SHOULD try higher-priority alternatives first, with fallback to lower-priority alternatives.
 Clients issue AAAA and/or A queries for the selected TargetName, and MAY choose between them using an